wdehaes/ai-automation-engineer-assignment/README.md

 ## Objective

 Develop a script that generates headline, SEO URL and social media post suggestions for Hearst Newspaper content using OpenAI's API.
+In addition, provide a risk analysis and mitigation strategies for automated content suggestions.

 ### Assignment details